meuges/Contribute.cs-CZ/Contribute/markdown-reference.md

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE1XVQS]

 > [!IMPORTANT]
-> Adresa URL videa CH9 by měla začínat řetězcem `https` a končit řetězcem `/player`.
-V opačném případě totiž místo samotného videa vloží celou stránku.
+> The CH9 video URL should start with `https` and end with `/player`.
+Otherwise, it will embed the whole page instead of the video only.

 ### <a name="uploading-new-videos"></a>Nahrání nových videí